 Abstract: This paper presents the novel fabrication method of a three-dimensional orthogonally woven (3DW) C/C-SiC-ZrB2 composite and the effects of ZrB2 and SiC particles on microstructure and the ablation behavior of the C/C-SiC-ZrB2 composite are studied.
-C/C-SiC-ZrB2 composite was prepared by isothermal-chemical vapor infiltration (I-CVI), slurry infiltration (SI), and liquid silicon infiltration (LSI) combined process.
-Pyrolytic carbon (PyC) was first infused into the 3DW preform by I-CVI at 1050°C using CH4 as a precursor in order to form a C/C preform with porous media.
+C/C-SiC-ZrB2 composite was prepared using an isothermal-chemical vapor infiltration (I-CVI), slurry infiltration (SI), and liquid silicon infiltration (LSI) combined process.
+Pyrolytic carbon (PyC) was first infused into the 3DW preform by I-CVI at 1050°C using CH4 as a precursor to form a C/C preform with porous media.
 The next step was graphitization at 2400°C for 1hr.
-Then ZrB2 was introduced into 3DW C/C preform with a void percentage of 48 by impregnating the mixture of ZrB2 and phenolic resin, followed by a pyrolysis step at 1050°C. A liquid Si alloy was infiltrated, at 1650 °C, into the 3DW C/C composites porous media containing the ZrB2 particles to form a SiC-ZrB2 matrix.
-An oxyacetylene torch flame was utilized to investigate The ablation behavior.
-ZrB2 particles, along with the SiC matrix situated between carbon fiber bundles, form a compact ZrO2-SiO2 layer.
+Then ZrB2 was introduced into 3DW C/C preform with a void percentage of 48 by impregnating the mixture of ZrB2 and phenolic resin, followed by a pyrolysis step at 1050°C. A liquid Si alloy was infiltrated, at 1650°C, into the 3DW C/C composites porous media containing the ZrB2 particles to form a SiC-ZrB2 matrix.
+An oxyacetylene torch flame was utilized to investigate the ablation behavior.
+ZrB2 particles and the SiC matrix between carbon fiber bundles form a compact ZrO2-SiO2 layer.
 This layer acts as a barrier, restricting oxygen infiltration into the composite and reducing the erosion of carbon fibers.
-The findings were supported by FESEM imaging and further confirmed through x-ray diffraction and EDS analysis.
-The addition of ZrB2 to the C/C-SiC composite resulted in a lower mass and linear ablation rate; 2.20 mg/s and 1.4 μm/s respectively while those for C/C-SiC composite were 4.8 mg/s and 6.75 μm/s after ablation under an oxyacetylene flame (2500°C) for 120 s.
+The findings were supported by FESEM imaging and further confirmed through X-ray diffraction and EDS analysis.
+The addition of ZrB2 to the C/C-SiC composite resulted in a lower mass and linear ablation rate, 2.20 mg/s and 1.4 μm/s, respectively, while those for the C/C-SiC composite were 4.8 mg/s and 6.75 μm/s after ablation under an oxyacetylene flame (2500°C) for 120 s.

-Keywords: three-dimensional orthogonal woven preform; liquid silicon infiltration; ceramic-matrix composite; C/C-SiC-ZrB2 composite; ablation resistance
+Keywords: Three-dimensional orthogonal woven preform, Liquid silicon infiltration, Ceramic-matrix composite, C/C-SiC-ZrB composite, Ablation resistance.